Dedication of the Regina Saskatchewan Temple

 Timeline of the Regina Saskatchewan Temple

+On Aug.
+3, 1998, President Gordon B. Hinckley announced the Regina Saskatchewan Temple.
 On Nov.
-14, 1998, Elder Hugh W. Pinnock of the Seventy presided over the groundbreaking ceremony of the Regina Saskatchewan Temple.
-The services brought in 480 people, including members of the Saskatoon Saskatchewan Stake Presidency and the Canada Winnipeg Mission Presidency.
+14, 1998, Elder Hugh W. Pinnock of the Seventy presided over the groundbreaking ceremony of this house of the Lord.
+The services brought in 480 people, including members of the Saskatoon Saskatchewan Stake presidency and the Canada Winnipeg Mission presidency.

-Exactly one year later, President Boyd K. Packer of the Quorum of the Twelve Apostles dedicated the Regina temple, while President Hinckley dedicated the Halifax temple.
+Exactly one year after the groundbreaking, President Boyd K. Packer of the Quorum of the Twelve Apostles dedicated the Regina temple, while President Hinckley dedicated the Halifax temple.
 Both leaders dedicated their respective temples on the same day, Sunday, Nov.
-14, marking the first time in church history that two temples were dedicated on the same day.
+14, marking the first time in Church history that two temples were dedicated on the same day.

 Architecture of the Regina Saskatchewan Temple